 We saw so many people suffering that we decided we just had to speak up.
 It was embarrassing at first, but receiving thank you emails every day has more than made up for how difficult it was to speak out.

 The First Step

-Please subscribe to my main email list below.
-You will gain instant access to tons of free information as well as gaining access to our introductory specials on our books.
+Please subscribe to our introductory relationship skills class below.
+You will gain instant access to tons of free information as well as gaining access to introductory specials on our books.
 Your subscription is a portal to a world of information which if applied to your life will improve your relationships and help you move towards a new time of peace self confidence and emotional security.

-Immediately after subscribing you will gain access to the (free) private pages which will give you 3 vital questions you need to answer to know if yourself or your partner have narcissistic tendencies.
+Immediately after subscribing you will gain access to the (free) private pages which will teach you 3 vital questions you need to ask yourself to know if you or your partner have narcissistic tendencies.
 I will also share 3 things you need to stop doing immediately which only make the fighting worse.
 Your subscription will give you access to lots more information – including a check list of points that will help you better see what narcissism (and codependence) look like.

 All of this is completely free.

 If you have subscribed already – just enter the same details to see these private pages again.

 I also look forward to sharing what I have learned about codependence (which we prefer to call emotional dependence), which explains why some people are repeatedly attracted to people with Narcissistic Personality Disorder.
 Narcissism and Codependence are sometimes called ‘a dance’ (of destruction and despair) . . .